Bonobo (musician)

-Simon Green (born 30 March 1976), known by his stage name Bonobo, is an English musician, producer, and DJ based in Los Angeles.
+Simon Charles Green (born 30 March 1976), known by his stage name Bonobo, is an English musician, producer, and DJ based in Los Angeles.
 He debuted with a trip hop aesthetic and has since explored more upbeat approaches as well as jazz and world music influences.
 His electronic sound incorporates the use of organic instrumentation and is recreated by a full band in live performances.